 For more information please go to the Saras Feijoo website.

 The Scottish Drama Training Network is a unique organisation dedicated to the development of practical drama-training in Scotland.
 A Scottish Funding Council Initiative, SDTN is a Network of 19 colleges and higher education institutions who provide practical courses in Theatre, Film, Television and Radio subjects.
 The SDTN Directory and online Course Finder lists all the courses available from the institutions and is useful to anyone pursuing a career in the Creative Industries.

 For more information please contact Laura Gregson: firstname.lastname@example.org

-SDUK is the professional trade association for Stage Directors across the UK.
-SDUK represents the interests of stage directors, campaigning and lobbying for better rights and working conditions.
-SDUK provides a sense of community and a unifying network for its members, and offers support, training and professional development.
-SDUK is By Directors, For Directors, moving directing culture towards a greater spirit of collaboration and mutual support.
+Stage Directors UK is the professional trade organisation for stage directors across the UK.
+We represent the interests of stage directors, championing their role, advocating their interests and campaigning for better rights and working conditions.
+As a membership organisation we offer support, training and professional development.
+We provide a sense of community and a unifying network for our members.
+We believe in moving the directing culture towards a greater spirit of collaboration and mutual support

-For more information please contact Liz Holmes, General Manager: email@example.com
+For more information please contact General Manager, Liz Holmes: email@example.com

 UK Theatre is the UK’s leading theatre and performing arts membership organisation.
 We promote excellence, professional development, and campaign to improve resilience and increase audiences across the sector.
 UK Theatre supports organisations and individuals in the performing arts at any stage of their career, through a range of training, events and other professional services.
 Whether it's through sharing knowledge, bringing you together with the right people or providing practical advice, UK Theatre supports you and your work.

-For more information please contact Holly Lombardo: email@example.com
+For more information please contact Senior Producer, Jo Verrent: firstname.lastname@example.org